eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/overview.md

 ## Overview
 Trace is the process of capturing data that shows how the components in a design are operating, executing, or performing.

-What kind of trace is possible is entirely dependent on the target you are using.
+What kind of trace is possible is dependent on the target you are using.

 This learning path gives steps to help you determine: